Hong Kong Social Distancing And Travel Rules For Covid-19: What You Can And Can’t Do

 Hotels, pools and spas

-If you have a staycation booked, you don’t need rush to cancel as hotels are permitted to remain open and will be following strict health and safety procedures.
+If you have a staycation booked, you don’t need rush to cancel as hotels have been permitted to remain open, following strict health and safety procedures.

-As of November 16, the number of people permitted in a hotel room is capped at four (unless in a group from the same family).
+On November 16, the number of people permitted in a hotel room was capped at four (unless in a group from the same family).

 See also: The Best Hong Kong Airbnb Properties For A Luxe Staycation Out Of The City

 See also: Real Weddings: Inside Rina Hiranand & Aaron Davis's Chiang Mai Celebration

 The city's theme parks, Ocean Park and Hong Kong Disney have also been affected by the restrictions.